canonical/charmed-etcd-operator/docs/tls/disable-tls.md

 # Disable encryption with TLS

-To diable encryption with TLS, you can remove the relation between the `charmed-etcd` and the TLS provider on the endpoint specific to the peer-to-peer or client-to-server communication.
+To disable encryption with TLS, remove the relation between `charmed-etcd` and the TLS provider on the endpoint specific to the peer-to-peer or client-to-server communication.

 To follow this guide, you need to have a running `charmed-etcd` cluster with TLS enabled.
 If you haven't deployed `charmed-etcd` with TLS enabled, you can follow the guide [here](./enable-tls.md).